NiklasRosenstein/slap/docs/content/commands/check.md

 #### Check `slap:packages`

-Checks if Clap can detect at least one package.
+Checks if Slap can detect at least one package.

 #### Check `slap:typed`